Cayyus/Cayyus/README.md

 # What I am working on
 - Spotify CLI
 - AI Powered Youtube Comment Sentiment Analyzer
-- My very own programming language
+- A Virtual Machine from scratch
 - A note taking and habit tracking app

 # What I am learning